This page contains affiliate links. Please read our disclosure for more info.

 See below for a more detailed review.

-There are a few hostels in the centre of this small town—Port Campbell Guesthouse & Flash Packers has private rooms and a homely vibe, while Port Campbell Hostel has dorms and rooms (and a brewery next door).
+There are a few hostels and B&Bs in the centre of this small town—Twelve Apostles Port Campbell Bed & Breakfast is 600 metres from Port Campbell beach, while Sow and Piglets Guesthouse has dorms and rooms (and a brewery next door).

 You can also compare many rental companies and find the cheapest cars at Rental Cars.